divijg19/Nargis/README.md

 I know it's been very tough for you, and I've tried to stay away so you dont suffer more due to my presence in your life.
 If you're reading this, I have inevitably failed.

 From the moment I met you- I knew you weren't perfect.
 You had flaws, and I loved you despite and because of them.
 They do not make you a lesser person.
 All the beautiful and loved things, were never meant to be ideal.
-Over time, I knew you had the potential to be perfect- *especially for me*.
+Over time, I knew you were beautiful inside and out, and were gonna be *perfect for me*.

  I want you to bloom, to *rediscover* yourself and *grow*.
 To believe and embrace that change is possible and that you deserve the good in the world.
 To *accept your past*, and *keep faith* that things could change for the better.
 And most of all, I want to give you the hope and safety to be vulnerable enough to make these changes, with me by your side.